AmazeCom/mysql/README.md

 - `MYSQL_ONETIME_PASSWORD`: defaults to "yes"
 - `MYSQL_ROOT_PASSWORD`: default to being unset

+These variables are optional and used for tweaking the backup/ snapshot policies.

+- `BACKUP_TTL_SECS`: Time in seconds to wait between backups.
+Note: the containerpilot job 'snapshot-check' only runs every 5m.
+(Defaults to `86400`, or 24 hours.)
+- `BACKUP_FORMAT`: File format used to create snapshots. xbstream is compressed.
+The legacy format is `tar`.
+The snapshot restore function accepts both formats.
+(Defaults to `xbstream`.)
+- `BACKUP_DECOMPRESS_THREADS`: Number of cpu threads to use when decompressing xbstream snapshots.
+(Defaults to `4`.)

 These variables will be written to `/etc/my.cnf`.

 - `INNODB_BUFFER_POOL_SIZE`: innodb_buffer_pool_size
+- `MYSQL_USER_CONF`: Extra configs that the user can append to the mysql config file /etc/my.conf.
+Uses the format `key1=value1,key2=value2`.
+(Defaults to ''.)

 Environment variables are expanded automatically.